Andros-Spica/PondTrade/README.md

   ...
 end
 ```
-Any procedure can be executed by typing `<PROCEDURE_NAME>+Enter` in the NetLogo's console at the bottom of the 'Interface' tab.
-In this case, the procedure `hello-world`:
+Any procedure can be executed by typing `<PROCEDURE_NAME>` + Enter in the NetLogo's console at the bottom of the 'Interface' tab.
+The "Hello World" program, a typical minimum exercise when learning a programming language, correspond to the following procedure `hello-world`:
 ```NetLogo
 to hello-world
   print "Hello World!"
 end
 ```
-would generate the following "prints" in the console:
+which generates the following "prints" in the console:
 ```
 observer> hello-world
 Hello World!
 ```
 NetLogo's interface editor allows us to create buttons that can execute one or multiple procedures (or even a snippet of *ad hoc* code).
+The interface system is quite straightforward.
+First, at the top of the interface tab, click "Add" and select a type of element in the drop-down list.
+Click anywhere in the window below to place it.
+Select it with click-dragging or using the "Select" option in the right-click pop-up menu.
+You can edit the element by selecting "Edit", also in the right-click pop-up menu.
 For any doubts on how to edit the interface tab, please refer to NetLogo's documentation (https://ccl.northwestern.edu/netlogo/docs/interfacetab.html).

-## NetLogo's entities
+### NetLogo's entities

-The first thing one should learn about NetLogo (and most agent-based modeling system) is that it handles *mainly* two types of entities/agents: `patches`, cells in a square grid, and `turtles`, which are proper "agents" (i.e., able to move).
-Both entities posses *primitives* (built-in, default properties), some of which can be modified by processes in your model.
+The first thing one should learn about NetLogo (and most agent-based modeling system) is that it handles *mainly* two types of entities/agents: `patches`, cells of a square grid, and `turtles`, which are proper "agents" (i.e., mobile, autonomous entities).
+Both entities have *primitives* (built-in, default properties), some of which can be modified by processes in your model.
 For example, you can't modify the position of a patch, but you can change its filling color.
 See NetLogo's documentation on agents for further details (https://ccl.northwestern.edu/netlogo/docs/programming.html#agents).

 One should spend some time understanding the grid structure and associated syntaxis.
 It is recommendable to consult the "settings" pop-up window in the "interface tab":